All posts by Steve Bennett

 B.Sc.
 (Physiology)

-It is initially much more important to improve balance, posture and stability of the trunk than it is to improve leg or arm strength.
+It is initially much more important to improve balance, posture and trunk stability than to improve leg or arm strength.

 Sprinters should develop overall fitness in a way that does not involve jogging.
-They should however BE ABLE to jog for a long distance without a problem.
+They should, however, BE ABLE to jog for a long distance without a problem.
 Overall fitness can be acquired through dance, medicine balls, skipping etc. A variety is best.
-Progressive circuit training is great.
+Progressive circuit training is excellent.

-Improving the ability to have the type of speed that comes with little effort is the goal.
-Athletes need to always practise relaxing when running.
-The is a skill that must be practised from a young age.
-RACING can often be a time of practising the bad habit of trying too hard especially in the very young.
+The goal is to improve the ability to have the type of speed that comes with little effort.
+Athletes need to practise relaxing when running constantly.
+This is a skill that must be practised from a young age.
+RACING can often be a time of practising the bad habit of trying too hard, especially in young athletes.
 The ability to run fast and have it look easy is of the highest importance.
-The quality of an athlete that can have very fast steps is the first thing that needs to be developed from a young age.
+The quality of an athlete with rapid steps is the first thing that needs to be developed from a young age.

 Young Runner